sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 *25th percentile - (1.5 \* IQR)* for the lower boundary, and *75th percentile
 \+ (1.5 \* IQR)* for the upper boundary.
 Any observation whose value falls outside this range is plotted as a circle or dot instead of being covered by the whiskers, and is commonly referred to as an **outlier**.
-For our AFL margins data there are two observations that fall outside this range, and these observations are plotted as dots (the upper boundary is 107, and looking over the data column in the spreadsheet there are two observations with values higher than this, 108 and 116, so these are the dots).
+For the ``afl.margins`` variable there are two observations that fall outside this range, and these observations are plotted as dots (the upper boundary is 107, and looking over the data column in the spreadsheet there are two observations with values higher than this, 108 and 116, so these are the dots).

 Violin plots
 ~~~~~~~~~~~~